 Geemarc amplified phones make communication easier for those with hearing loss and provide an expansive range of amplified telephones and mobile phones.

-Overall, the phone is very clearly laid out with large buttons, traditional handset and the controls are simple sliders or one touch buttons.
+Overall, the phone is very clearly laid out with large buttons, a traditional handset and the controls are simple sliders or one touch buttons.
 The only possible criticism is that through its simplicity it may look a bit old-fashioned.
 It is extremely easy to set up and benefits from not requiring an electrical input so no unsightly wires or a need for a plug close to where you want to place your phone.
-In addition, the CL100 can be wall mounted so it really is very flexible and can be placed pretty much wherever it is needed.
+In addition, the CL100 can be wall mounted so it really is very flexible and you can place it pretty much wherever you need it.

-Three emergency buttons.
-These are located at the top of the phone and are signed as P1, P2 and P3 but to aid recognition they are also different colours, red, blue and green respectively.
-These one-touch emergency buttons can be pre-programmed for instant calls.
+Located at the top of the phone, these buttons are labelled P1, P2 and P3.
+To aid recognition they are also different colours, red, blue and green respectively.
+You can pre-programme these buttons for one-touch emergency instant calls.

-In addition to the three emergency buttons, there are a further nine pre-programmable memory buttons running down the right-hand side of the keypad.
-They are marked M1 to M9 but rather than having to remember which number has been programmed into which memory button there is a slide out tray adjacent to the buttons upon which the names of the pre-programmed buttons can be written.
-Once the numbers are programmed in the phones memory retains them even if the phone is disconnected so no more having to continuously re-programme numbers.
+In addition to the three emergency buttons, you will find a further nine pre-programmable memory buttons running down the right-hand side of the keypad.
+They are marked M1 to M9, but you don't have to remember which number has been programmed into which memory button.
+There is a slide out tray adjacent to the buttons and you can write names associated with the numbers there.
+Once you've programmed the numbers in, the phone's memory retains them even if the phone is disconnected.
+No more having to continuously re-programme numbers.

 At the bottom of the keypad on the leading edge of the phone is a very bright LED which flashes when there is an incoming call.
 Most amplified phones have this feature and it certainly assists in alerting the hard of hearing to an incoming call.

-The phone can be set up as either normal amplification or additional amplification as its default.
-At the top right-hand corner of the phone is the amplify button which can be pressed to switch to amplified mode.
+You can set the phone up as either normal amplification or additional amplification as its default.
+The amplify button is at the top right-hand corner of the phone.
+Press to switch to amplified mode.

-Simple sliders change the settings of the phone controls which include an outgoing voice amplifier, a ring tone amplifier, a tone control for high / low-frequency emphasis and a receiver amplifier providing up to an additional 30dB of amplification.
+Simple sliders change the settings of the phone controls.
+These include an outgoing voice amplifier, a ring tone amplifier, a tone control for high / low-frequency emphasis and a receiver amplifier providing up to an additional 30dB of amplification.

 The Geemarc CL100 is a phone that can be used by those without hearing impairment and has all the standard functionality one would expect, such as last number recall, mute settings and so on.

-It has tough competition from the PhotoPhone 100 but with a loyal following of users, it is easy to see why this has become Europe’s best seller.
+It has tough competition from the PhotoPhone 100 (Europe only) but with a loyal following of users, it is easy to see why this has become Europe’s best seller.

-This entry was posted in Product Review on 29th August 2016 by Gary.
+This entry was posted in Product Review, Amplified Telephones and tagged phones, phones for seniors, Product review on 29th August 2016 by Gary.

 ← Previous Post